Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 1. Abbreviations

-• Only abbreviate titles when used in combination with a name, e.g.:
+• Only abbreviate titles when used in combination with a name, for example:

 • Dr. Schmidt.